whitneybroadfoot/Two_Bootstrap/README.md

 Integrate Bootstrap components in HTML files to quickly build user interfaces Add custom styling to a CSS framework
 Deploy to GitHub pages

-Homework: Responsive Portfolio
-Use the Bootstrap CSS Framework to recreate your portfolio.